 When Projectfusion delivered this VDR platform, it was the first time that lawyers, accountants and all other stakeholders involved in a due diligence process could access all the information they needed electronically.
 Taking due diligence online saved vast amounts of time, money and made the whole due diligence process smoother, faster and more secure.

-Two years ago Projectfusion formed an exciting three-way partnership with the electronic document bundling company, Zylpha and the South London Legal Partnership to create Digital Courtrooms.
-Together, the three partners have launched a platform to build and deliver court bundles online.
+In early 2016 Projectfusion formed an exciting three-way partnership with the electronic document bundling company, Zylpha and the South London Legal Partnership to create Digital Courtrooms.
+Together, the three partners launched a platform to build and deliver court bundles online.

 Digital Courtrooms lets judges and barristers – who handle prodigious amounts of paperwork each week- access all their case documents on their ipad.
 The response from legal professionals has been that they can find their documents electronically, it’s much easier to carry their ipad to court than heavy, unwieldy piles of papers, and that it saves money.
 Judges are delighted to be able to copy and paste text from the electronic court bundle directly into their judgments.